-Marriage seems wonderfully endearing to the single man or woman who has in no way married, and perhaps to the divorced particular person who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for almost all of us is fairly a tough work at times.
+Marriage appears wonderfully endearing to the single person who has never ever married, and probably to the divorced individual who hankers for anything to arrest their longing for companionship or sexual release, but marriage for virtually all of us is fairly a hard work at times.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is each a great and a poor factor.
+We carry so a lot of ourselves into our marriages – which is both a very good and a negative factor.

-We bring in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not commit too a lot funds, not seek out to handle us, that they will want to commit time with us.
-We also deliver in expectations of what our partners must carry to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into conscious due to our encroaching annoyance.
+We carry in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not commit as well significantly income, not look for to manage us, that they will want to spend time with us.
+We also deliver in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.